20% OFF of Helium 10

 Summary

 To summarize, Amazon has a vast variety of items and products and sells millions of items every single day.
-Due to the incredible amounts of sales that Amazon generates, they often cannot check every single return in detail.
+Due to the massive volume of sales that Amazon generates daily, they often cannot check every single return in detail.
 The time, money, and effort spent doing this, and hiring people to check all of the returns would result in a loss of funds.
 Instead, Amazon often does not check returns unless they are of a very high value, and will sell them off in bulk in pallets and crates for others to resell.

 FAQ: Because you had more questions 😉